dswd/zvault/docs/repository_readme.md

 the sum of all inode data sizes plus 1000 bytes for each inode (for encoded metadata). `cum_dirs` and `cum_files` is the count of directories and non-directories (symlinks and regular files).
+The `xattrs` contains a mapping of all extended attributes of the inode.
+And `device` contains a tuple with the major and minor device id if the inode is a block or character device.

     Inode {
         name: string => 0,